Emilia Schatz: Naughty Dog (2010–present)

 Schatz's first day at Naughty Dog was January 6, 2010.
 She began working at the company early in development on Uncharted 3: Drake's Deception (2011), designing the French château level, the foot chase, and the ending's underground and collapse segments.
-She often referenced The Legend of Zelda when designing levels for the game, and cited Don Norman's usability engineering research in guiding the player.
+She often referenced The Legend of Zelda when designing levels, and cited Don Norman's usability engineering research in guiding the player.
 One of her strengths is dynamic environmental levels, such as collapsing buildings.
 In April 2012, Schatz participated in a panel discussion at PAX East alongside game director Justin Richmond and community strategist Arne Meyer.
 After the release of Uncharted 3, Schatz assisted with the final months of the development of The Last of Us (2013), providing additional design instead of creating from scratch; she designed the segment in which the player runs from an armored truck, as well as one of the final levels as the player escapes from the hospital, which she took over from designer Peter Field.

 Schatz participated in a panel discussion about queer identities in gaming at GaymerX in July 2014, in a panel about game design at PlayStation Experience in December 2014, and at a panel at WonderCon in April 2015.
 For the development of Uncharted 4: A Thief's End (2016), Schatz was promoted to co-lead game designer, overseeing level creation and checking in with artists and programmers working on them.
-She regularly met with game director Bruce Straley and creative director Neil Druckmann about the game's story and overall direction.
-Schatz and user interface (UI) designer Alex Neonakis collaborated on the game's accessibility options, having received emails and messages from disabled gamers requesting them.
+She designed the Scotland, Marooned, and No Escape levels, as well as some of the mechanics like rock climbing and slope sliding, and regularly met with game director Bruce Straley and creative director Neil Druckmann to discuss story and overall direction.
+Schatz and user interface (UI) designer Alex Neonakis collaborated on the accessibility options, having received emails and messages from disabled gamers requesting them.
 Schatz noted the push for accessibility was initially a struggle, but they had much more support by the end of development.
-Schatz designed the Scotland, Marooned, and No Escape levels, as well as some of the mechanics like rock climbing and slope sliding.
-She felt Uncharted 4s crunch was Naughty Dog's worst.
-Schatz spoke at the Wonder Women Tech Conference in July 2016.